tanin47/watir-webdriver-rails/README.md

 watir-webdriver-rails
 ===============

-watir-webdriver-rails provides a dead-simple way to use Watir with Rails 3.
+(fork fixes :chrome support) watir-webdriver-rails provides a dead-simple way to use Watir with Rails 3.

 Current version
 ----------------